JesseTG/melonds-ds/CONTRIBUTING.md

 ## Contributing Code

+> [!TIP]
-Submitting improvements to melonDS DS is a great way to help out, but it also requires the most attention and coordination.
+> Submitting improvements to melonDS DS is a great way to help out,
+> but it also requires the most attention and coordination.
-I don't want to see your hard work go to waste, so if there's something specific you want to work on then I _strongly_ recommend you run it by me beforehand.
+> I don't want to see your hard work go to waste,
+> so if there's something specific you want to work on
+> then I _strongly_ recommend you run it by me beforehand.

+The following sections explain how to start building and running melonDS DS locally.

 ### Installing Dependencies